BarryBouwer/VulneraWise/content/en/_index.md

       label: "Article"
       title: "How AI is Revolutionizing Vulnerability Management"
       details: "The Hidden Dangers of Unprioritized Vulnerabilities” highlights the critical risks businesses face when they fail to properly prioritize security vulnerabilities."

+########### FAQ Section ###########
+faq_section:
+  enable: true
+  faqs:
+    - question: "What makes VulneraWise different from other vulnerability management tools?"
+      answer: "VulneraWise combines a comprehensive catalog of CVEs with data from lesser-known sources, continually updated through dedicated scanners.
+This ensures our users have the most relevant, real-time exploit intelligence at their fingertips."
+    - question: "How does VulneraWise cut through the noise to prioritize vulnerabilities?"
+      answer: "Our customizable decision trees and extensive data points mean you can tailor vulnerability alerts to what truly matters, unlike black-box solutions that often lead to noise or missed risks.
+Furthermore, we provide full transparency in our prioritization."
+    - question: "Can I integrate VulneraWise with my existing tools?"
+      answer: "Absolutely!
+VulneraWise is designed to work within your existing workflow.
+From Slack and Teams to PowerBI, Grafana, and more, our solution delivers prioritized data directly into your preferred tools without adding extra dashboards or vendor/platform lock-in."
+    - question: "How frequently is the vulnerability catalog updated?"
+      answer: "Our catalog is updated in real-time.
+We pull from hundreds of sources, including advisories, forums, and unique feeds to enrich the data, and ensure that you’re always protected against the latest, relevant threats."
+    - question: "Is VulneraWise suitable for small teams or individuals?"
+      answer: "Yes!
+Our free plan offers access to our entire catalog and use of the prioritization engine, however with a limited number of api calls.
+This makes it perfect for individuals and small teams looking to explore comprehensive vulnerability insights without upfront costs."
+    - question: "What’s included in VulneraWise’s Professional Plan?"
+      answer: "The Professional Plan provides expanded API access and advanced decision tree features for tailored prioritization, making it ideal for teams seeking deeper integration and more control over vulnerability management.
+And yes, this plan is free to use now as well!"
+    - question: "How customizable are VulneraWise’s decision trees?"
+      answer: "Our decision trees are highly customizable, allowing you to set filters and prioritization criteria specific to your organization’s risk profile, industry and compliance standards, or unique security needs."
+    - question: "Does VulneraWise support specific compliance requirements?"
+      answer: "Yes, VulneraWise is aligned with major compliance frameworks like PCI DSS 4.0, HIPAA, NESA.
+Our solution is adaptable to help you meet industry-specific standards by prioritizing vulnerabilities that directly impact compliance. "
+    - question: "What if I need full control over data and integration?"
+      answer: "Our Enterprise Plan allows you to host VulneraWise within your own IT environment, providing unlimited API calls and fully customizable decision trees for ultimate control and flexibility."
+    - question: "Why should I choose VulneraWise over traditional vulnerability platforms?"
+      answer: "Unlike platforms that push you into rigid workflows and a number of additional dashboards, VulneraWise integrates directly into your existing environment, adding value without platform lock-in.
+Due to our client specific algorithms that you can customize according to your needs, we focus on precise, noise-free intelligence that meets your unique security needs while integrating seamlessly into your day to day operations."
+    - question: "How quickly can VulneraWise start delivering results?"
+      answer: "Our solutions are designed for quick implementation.
+With immediate access to our comprehensive vulnerability catalog and easy integration into your existing tools processes, you’ll see the benefits from day one."
+    - question: "Is there a trial available for the Professional and Enterprise Plans?"
+      answer: "Yes, even our Professional Plan is free for the time being, so you can experience the full feature set, including advanced decision trees and expanded API calls, at no cost.
+Contact us if you want to make the switch to an Enterprise plan."
 ---